vipshal-123/vipshal-123/README.md

 # 💫 About Me:
-🔭 I’m currently working as Software Dev at SNS Square
+🔭 I’m currently working as Software Engineer(Full Stack Developer) at SNS Square

 ## 🌐 Socials: